via/viaems/interface/INTERFACE2.md

 ## WIP new protobuf based interface

 Command/Response as protobuf messages.

-Messages are broken into fragments.
-The intent is to provide a robust means of using different transports, such as ethernet or a serial link.

-These fragments are bounded size with a fragment header indicating how it can be reassembled, all values little endian:

-2 byte message number
-2 byte fragment number
-N byte payload (PDU)
+The platform api exposes a read and write api that abstracts over the underlying physical transport.

-For a byte oriented stream like a serial link, fragments are prepended with an extra link header:
+For unreliable byte stream transports, such as a serial link, messages are prepended with a header:
-2 byte fragment length (PDU + fragment header)
+2 byte message length
-2 byte check (PDU + fragment header)

-and then fragments are COBS-encoded using a 0 byte delimiter.
-Currently the max PDU size is 240 bytes before header, 244 bytes including the fragment header.

-For packet oriented links, one fragment is in PDU of the packet of the link.
+4 byte CRC-32 (HDLC)
+They are then COBS encoded and send with zero as a delimiter